 My work has been published in numerous publications within Europe and the U.S. I have also collaborated with charity organizations in the U.K, including Amnesty International in Spain, and exhibited my work in New York, London, Barcelona and Perpignan.

-Besides shooting and writing about music, I also work on documentary projects of social and cultural issues, as well as, individual portraits, abstract and travel photography and (yes) even weddings.
+Besides shooting and writing about music, I also work on documentary projects of social and cultural issues, as well as, individual portraits, abstract and travel photography.

 You can contact me for a free estimate.
 Package deals are also available.